-Hulu plans start at just $5.99 per month, and they've got a 1-month free trial.
-For that, you can access to a ton of great shows and movies, plus next-day airings of current TV shows and library content from FX.
-Hulu also offers original movies including Palm Springs, We Are Freestyle Supreme and Fyre Fraud.View Deal
+Hulu plans start at just $5.99 per month and you get access to a ton of great shows and movies, library content from FX and next-day airings of current TV shows.
+Hulu also offers originals including Palm Springs, We Are Freestyle Supreme and Fyre Fraud.View Deal

 Best movies on Hulu right now